microsoft/vstest-docs/RFCs/0018-Skip-Default-Extensions.md

 ## API Changes
 1. Adding of field SkipDefaultExtensions in TestPlatformOptions.
 2. TestPlatform's CreateDiscoveryRequest/CreateTestRunRequest will accept TestPlatformOptions as additional argument.
+3. Making TestPlatform internal as it is not meant to be exposed.
+TestPlatform supports entry point only via command line and translation layer.
-3. IProxyDiscoveryManager and IProxyExecutionManager's Initialize method will accept SkipDefaultExtensions as additional argument.
+4. IProxyDiscoveryManager and IProxyExecutionManager's Initialize method will accept SkipDefaultExtensions as additional argument.

 ## Alternatives
 **Alternative 1**: Passing SkipDefaultExtensions via runsettings